atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 to be excepted,, as she hated nothing fd much as the country.
 : - _. ' ■ ■ ■ • ■ S
 » ' And pray how are yqu to fubfist,
 'Child ?"
-Said her father. — I shall not pay for your board in London."
+Said her father. --I shall not pay for your board in London."
 \ 4
 i ■ •
 r
-I : She pertly replied — I donst Siip* i pofe.you will:. but I shall run the I st risque of providing for linyself; — I
+I : She pertly replied --I donst Siip* i pofe.you will:. but I shall run the I st risque of providing for linyself; --I
 >
 I had much rather starve in London, than live III the greatest plenty ia'the